 Since the tragic fire at Grenfell Tower, housing associations have been inspecting their buildings for safety concerns and remediating them as a priority.
 There is nothing more important to them than the safety of residents and they are committed to this above all else.

-We know that the work to ensure homes are safe has caused upset and worry for all residents who have been affected.
+We know that the work to ensure homes are safe has caused distress and worry for all residents who have been affected.
 Leaseholders of flats in affected buildings are facing some particular issues, including:

-We do not believe that leaseholders should have to pay for works that have been caused by a systemic failure of building regulation.
+We do not believe that leaseholders should have to pay for works that have been caused by a systemic failure of building regulations.
 We give our full support to the End Our Cladding Scandal campaign and its aims, having been one of its original signatories.

 In these pages you will find information on: